suvo-001/suvo-001/README.md

 ### AI Movie Discovery & Recommendation Platform

-A movie discovery web application designed to assist users in searching, exploring, and discovering movies through an interactive interface and API integration.
+A movie discovery web application designed to help users search, explore, and discover movies through an interactive interface and API integration.

 ### 🔨 Built With